systematicmedicine/SomaticCODEC/README.md

 # SomaticCODEC
 #### A CODEC-based assay and open-source pipeline for quantifying somatic mutation burden in normal human tissue

-`SomaticCODEC` is a rigorously validated bioinformatics assay optimized for detecting rare somatic mutations in normal human tissues — supporting applications in ageing, somatic mosaicism, and population genomics.
+`SomaticCODEC` is a rigorously validated bioinformatics assay optimized for detecting rare somatic mutations in normal human tissues — supporting applications in ageing, mosaicism and preventative cancer research.
 It leverages the CODEC sequencing protocol (with modifications from [Bae et al., 2023](https://doi.org/10.1038/s41588-023-01376-0)) and a new, modular, and test-driven bioinformatics pipeline.

 ### Key features